karadaska/curs_learn_local/read.md

 document.getElementById("demo").style.display = "block";

 //this se refera la elementul html care a primit evenimentul
 <button onclick="this.style.display='none'">
 Click to Remove Me!
 </button>

+Bucla for intr-un obiect se face cu:

+for (const variabila of obiect) {
+  // code block to be executed
+}